BerryZis/AutomatedScroll/README.md

-# AutomatedScroll
+# Automated Scrolling System

+## Intro
-Automated scrolling system controller
+A ground scrolling system unit for a fiber-wired drone.
+This project includes both GUI and the Arduino code controlling the motors of the scrolling system.

+## Main options
+- Stop/Idle
+- Deploy
+- Scroll